Stimulus filtering: Relation to humans

-Stimulus filtering is also seen humans from a day-to-day basis.
-The phenomenon is called the cocktail party effect.
-When in a crowded room people tend to ignore other conversations and just focus on the one they are participating in.
+Stimulus filtering is also seen in humans on a day-to-day basis.
+The cocktail party effect refers to the situation where people in a crowded room tend to ignore other conversations and just focus on the one they are participating in.
 This effect also works in that when an individual hears their name in another's conversation they immediately focus on that conversation.

 Examples

 Moths

-The evolution of a moth’s auditory system has helped them escape a bat’s echolocation.
+The evolution of a moth's auditory system has helped them escape a bat's echolocation.
 Physically a moth has two ears on each side of the thorax where they receive ultrasonic indicators to hear the distinct vocalizations that then vibrate the membranes of the moths ears at one of two auditory receptors: A1 or A2.
 These are attached to the tympanum in the ear.
 Intense sound pressure waves sweep over the moth's body causing the tympanum to vibrate and deforming these receptor cells.
 This opens stretch-sensitive channels in the cell membrane and provides the effective stimuli for a moth auditory receptor.
 These receptors work in the same ways that most neurons do, by responding to the energy contained in selected stimuli and changing the permeability of their cell membranes to positively charged ions.
 Even though the A1 and A2 receptors work in a similar fashion, there are significant differences between them.
 The A1 receptor is the main bat detector, and as the rate of firing increases the moth turns away from the bat to reduce sonar echo.
 In other words, the A1 receptor is sensitive to low frequencies.
 To determine the relative position of the bat the differential firing rates of the A1 cells will fire on either side of the moth's head and if the bat is farther away cells receive a weaker signal and will fire at a slower rate.
 The A2 receptor is the emergency back-up system by initiating erratic flight movements as a last-ditch effort to evade capture.
 This differential sensitivity of the A1 and A2 sensory neurons leads to stimulus filtering of the bat vocalizations.
 Long-distance evasion tactics are engaged when the bat is far away and therefore the A1 sensory neurons fire.
 When the bat is in extremely close range, short-distance evasion tactics are engaged with the use of A2 sensory neurons.
 The adaptive value of the physiological mechanisms of two distinct receptors aids in the evasion of capture from bats.